Classification of critically fixed anti-Thurston maps: Thurston theory for orientation-reversing maps

-\begin{definition} Let $f$ be a Thurston or anti-Thurston map $f$ with hyperbolic orbifold $\cO_f$.
-A \emph{(Thurston) obstruction} for $f$ is a multicurve $\Gamma$ with $\lambda(\Gamma,f) \ge 1$.
-A Thurston obstruction $\Gamma$ is \emph{stable} if for all $\gamma \in \Gamma$, every non-peripheral component of $f^{-1}(\gamma)$ is homotopic to an element of $\Gamma$.
-It is \emph{irreducible} if the associated matrix $A_{f,\Gamma}$ is irreducible. \end{definition}
+\begin{definition} Let $(f,Q)$ be a marked \antiThurston map.
+A \emph{(multicurve) obstruction} for $(f,Q)$ is a multicurve $\Gamma$ in $S^2 \setminus Q$ with $\lambda(f,Q,\Gamma) \ge 1$.
+It is \emph{irreducible} if the associated matrix $A = A_{f,Q,\Gamma}$ is irreducible, i.e., if no permutation of the curves in $\Gamma$ puts the matrix $A$ in the block lower-triangular form $ $.
+It is \emph{simple} if no permutation of the curves in $\Gamma$ puts the matrix $A$ in the block form $

-In \cite{douadyProofThurstonTopological1993}, only stable obstructions are considered.
-However, this is not an essential distinction, as the following shows.

-\begin{lemma} Let $f$ be a Thurston or anti-Thurston map with hyperbolic orbifold $\cO_f$.
-Then every obstruction contains an irreducible obstruction, and every irreducible obstruction is contained in a stable obstruction.
-In particular, if $f$ has an obstruction, then it has both a stable and an irreducible obstruction. \end{lemma} \begin{proof} The proof for the orientation-preserving case from \cite[Section~3.1]{pilgrimCombiningRationalMaps1998}, using some linear algebra and pull-back arguments, also works for the orientation-reversing case. \end{proof}